james-cole/manifold-lab/content/post/frantest/index.md

 ---

-Members of the MANIFOLD Lab presented our latest dementia research to the public during an open day organised by Alzheimer's UK.
-Through interactive activities, we engaged attendees with our work on brain-age and normative modelling, highlighting how these approaches can contribute to understanding and diagnosing dementia.
+Members of the MANIFOLD Lab* presented our ongoing dementia research to the public during an open day organised by Alzheimer's UK.
+Through interactive activities, we engaged attendees with our work using brain-age and normative modelling, highlighting how these approaches can contribute to the understanding, diagnosis and prognosis of dementia.

 ![Image alt](ALzUk1.jpg)
 ![Image alt](AlzUK2.jpg)